 When Sales needs to hunker down and improve its performance, what do you typically hear from sales management?
 “We need a better sales process.”

-Then, your sales management team and your sales training experts spin the dial to pick one of the many options available in the marketplace – in hopes that it will help you rise above the economic pressures and rapid commoditization of your market.
+Then, your sales management team and your sales training experts spin the dial to pick one of the many options available in the marketplace, in hopes that it will help you rise above the economic pressures and rapid commoditization of your market.

 Unfortunately, many of these programs struggle to deliver the results hoped for.
 In fact, a few years back, McKinsey & Company documented that 75 percent of the efforts at companies using one of the hottest sales process methodologies in the field—solution-selling—were deemed to be failures within three years.

 Sales processes and methodologies have been around for more than 20 years.
 Most companies have tried two or three of them.
-And most sales people have been trained on at least that many.
+And most salespeople have been trained on at least that many.

 There are more capable competitors than ever before.
 And customers are overwhelmed by the amount and complexity of information.
 As a result, customers, in their confusion, were telling salespeople that they see all the competitors as the same.

 Your sales conversations are becoming the last battleground in competitive differentiation.
-And, your messaging, even more than your methodology, is what matters most in this hypercompetitive environment.
+And, your messaging, even more than your methodology, is what matters most in this hyper-competitive environment.
 In fact, you could argue that your message is your most strategic competitive asset when everything else appears the same.